neogeographica/chaintool/docs/example.rst

 - The Python packages :py:mod:`flake8`, :py:mod:`flake8-bugbear`, and :py:mod:`pylint` must be installed.
 - You will need some Python code to run the linters against.
 (The example below will use chaintool's own sourcecode.)
-- You must have configured chaintool shortcuts, likely by using :command:`chaintool x shortcuts`.
+- You must have configured chaintool shortcuts, by using :ref:`chaintool x shortcuts<configuration:shortcuts>`.
 - After the initial configuration of chaintool shortcuts you must have started a new shell, so that you now have the updated :envvar:`PATH` environment variable in your current shell.

-Ideally you will also be working in a bash shell, specifically, and you have configured chaintool's bash autocompletions by using :command:`chaintool x completions`.
+Ideally you will also be working in a bash shell, specifically, and you have configured chaintool's bash autocompletions by using :ref:`chaintool x completions<configuration:completions>`.

 Defining Commands